ucl-cssb/CIN_SV/README.md

 # Introduction
 This program simulates cell divisions with a stochastic birth-death branching process.
-It generates double strand breaks and repair them in each cell cycle.
+It can generate double strand breaks and repair some or all of them in a complete cell cycle.
-It can output copy number alterations (CNAs) and structural variants (SVs) for all cells in the final population.
+It can output copy number alterations (CNAs) and structural variants (SVs) for all cells in the final population and their summary statistics.

 ![The stochastic cell-cycle model](model.jpeg "The stochastic cell-cycle model of SV generation from DNA repair and replication.")